AVAnnotate/documentation/pages/ohms.md

 ---
 # Converting Legacy OHMS

 The Louie B. Nunn Center for Oral History at the University of Kentucky Libraries created a web-based, system called OHMS (Oral History Metadata Synchronizer) to inexpensively and efficiently enhance access to oral history online.
-[Learn more about OHMS](https://www.oralhistoryonline.org/).
+[Learn more about OHMS](https://www.oralhistoryonline.org/){:target="_blank" rel="noopener"}.

 Legacy OHMS XML files may be converted to AVAnnotate projects using this method.